My in person practice is currently open.

 In Fascial Unwinding we listen to the physical network of connective tissue running through the entire body.
 This tissue holds our experiences in ways that can cause discomfort when we are ready to shift into new physical and emotional patterns.
 Fascial Unwinding is the art of tuning into those long held places.
 As the therapist I invite your fascia system to consider a new direction.
 When your system is ready to respond, transformation can begin.

-Shin Tai differs from other forms of Shiatsu by including direct Hara treatment.
-This gentle yet powerful technique accesses self-knowledge held in the abdomen: the centre of our being.
-Hara massage is always optional and we work at your body’s own pace of change.
-A complete, nourishing treatment can be given without abdominal contact if preferred.
+Hara Massage is a powerful technique working directly with the abdomen.
+This enables us to activate self-knowledge and self-healing held in the centre of your being.
+Hara massage is always optional and we work at your own pace of change.